marwey/ha-3tier-app-workshop/content/database/lab2.md

 ![Figure 6](/images/rds6.png)

-In the connectivity section, make sure you select the correct VPC, together with the DB subnet group created earlier:
+In the connectivity section, make sure you select the correct VPC, together with the DB subnet group, and security group created earlier:

 ![Figure 7](/images/rds7.png)

+Expand **Additional configuration** and specify an **Initial database name** of *wordpress*.

-Finally, click on Create database to start building the cluster:
+Finally, click on **Create database** to start building the cluster:

 ![Figure 8](/images/rds8.png)

 The database will take a few minutes to be provisioned and made available.
-While it is being setup you will modify the security group that you specified.
-You will create a *database client* security group and only allow this security group to access your database.
-To do this start by visiting the [AWS VPC console](https://console.aws.amazon.com/vpc/home).

-Click on **Security Groups** in the left-hand side menu to get started.
-Next create the client security group by clicking **Create security group** and give your client security group a name such as `WP Database Client SG`.
-Give your security group a description and associate it with your VPC, then click **Create**.

-Return to the list of security groups and select the security group that was created for your database.
-If you review the **Inbound Rules** it will show a single rule allowing communication with the database from the IP address of the device you used to create the database.
-Modify this rule to only allow communication from the security group you created in the previous step.

 ---